aorczyk/gas-sql-abstract/README.md

 Library helps working on Google Spreadsheet as on database.
 Inspiration was Perl module [SQL::Abstract](https://metacpan.org/pod/SQL::Abstract).
 - First row in sheet is reserved for columns headers.
 - The query is not text but Java Script structure.
-- Ability for serializing and deserializing data.
+- Loading data from sheet by method getValues() (returns objects ex. if value in cell is date, returns Date object, etc.).
-- Module loads data from sheet by method getValues() (returns objects ex. if value in cell is date, returns Date object, etc.).
+- Serializing and deserializing data.

 ## SqlAbstract object
 Pure object.